Alfredo Aguilar

-Alfredo Ariel Aguilar (born 18 July 1988) is a Paraguayan professional footballer who plays as a goalkeeper for Paraguayan Primera División club Sportivo Luqueño.
+Alfredo Ariel Aguilar (born 18 July 1988) is a Paraguayan professional footballer who plays as a goalkeeper for APF División Intermedia Club 12 de Junio.

 Career

 Guaraní

 Aguilar has played club football for Guarani.

 Ceará

 On 2 January 2023, Aguilar signed with Campeonato Brasileiro Série B club Ceará, this is his first experience abroad.

 International career

 He was called up to the senior Paraguay squad in 2014.

 Aguilar was named in Paraguay's provisional squad for Copa América Centenario but was cut from the final squad.

 He made his international debut for Paraguay in a 4-2 friendly loss to Japan on 12 June 2018.